-Number Task Key Point Reason NOTE For a predeveloped WP Plan, confirm: Scope of work details.
-Worksite protection arrangements.
+Number Task Key Point Reason NOTE For a pre- developed WP Plan, confirm: Scope of work details.
+Worksite protection arrangements .
 Pre-developed WP Plans are often kept for use as reference or templates.
-Where available and appropriate, use Routine Network Maintenance Worksite Protection Plans, particularly in preference to using other predeveloped WP Plans.
+Where available and appropriate, use Routine Network Maintenance Worksite Protection Plans, particularly in preference to using other pre-developed WP Plans.
 When using a pre-developed WP Plan, it is essential to confirm: The scope of work details (type, location and resources) matches the work being performed.
 Worksite protection arrangements are appropriate for the scope of works.
 NOTE: Refer to Lookout Working Prohibited Location Register (LWPLR) when considering Lookout Working).
 Hazards and controls reflect the work.
-Where details differ, update, and initial the changes or complete a new form.
-Workers can be exposed to risk if the arrangements based on past examples are used without proper reassessment and validation each and every time.
+Workers can be exposed to risk if the arrangements based on past examples are used without proper re- assessment and validation each and every time.
 An error in worksite location or protection arrangements may translate to an error in protection and risk to workers.

 Number Task Key Point Reason 1 Compile WP Plan.
 Use the information from the WP Diagram and the Scope of Works to fill in the details of the WP Plan.
 For each different method of protection refer to: Local Possession Authority (Refer to NWT 302).
 Track Work Authority (Refer to NWT 306).
 Track Occupancy Authority (Refer to NWT 304).
 Signal Key Switch Blocking (Refer to NWT 320).
-Absolute Signal blocking (Refer to NWT 320).
+Absolute Signal blocking (Refer to NWT 308).
 Lookout Working (Refer to NWT 310).
 Working in Maintenance Centres and stabling yards (Refer to NWT 300).
-Identifying affected Signallers for TOA: Confirm the Worksite location.
+Identifying affected Signallers for TOA: Confirm the worksite location.
 Confirm the TOA limits - to cover worksite location 500m or clip &lock pts.
 Identify all entry points within the TOA limits.
 Identify where rail traffic can approach within the TOA limits.
-The affected Signallers are those that operate Signal Panels associated with the TOA limit assets, Write all affected Signallers on NRF015A Identify where rail traffic can approach the worksite in the normal running direction.
+Identify where rail traffic can approach within the TOA limits.
+Write all affected Signallers on NRF015A Identify where rail traffic can approach the worksite in the normal running direction.
 The Signaller who excludes rail traffic from the worksite for the normal running direction is most likely to be issuing Signaller (To be confirmed with the Signaller) Highlight the issuing Signaller on the WP Plan.
-Contact all other Signallers to discuss placement of protection prior to requesting TOA from the issuing Signaller.
 To ensure that all Rail Safety hazards and controls have been comprehensively mitigated.
 2 Validate WP Plan against WP Diagram.
 Ensure assessment on the WP diagram matches the WP Plan.
 To develop a robust worksite safety plan.